luis198327/naughts-and-crosses/README.md

 + All content was written by the developer, unless referenced below.

 ### Code
-+ Googled how to try and define an if statement where it does not contain a piece of code to assist with the logic of setting the function if the game is drawn.
++ I googled how to try and define an if statement where it does not contain a piece of code to assist with the logic of setting the function if the game is drawn.
 Found the 'not in' statement to include from [Code Grepper](https://www.codegrepper.com/code-examples/python/python+string+not+contains) to write my code.
 + In order to get the restart game function to work succesfully, I used and combined a couple of resources I found online.
 These were:

-    + [Edueka](https://www.edureka.co/community/21051/how-to-exit-a-python-script-in-an-if-statement) - to set the if statement correctly inside a while loop which I wasn't doing in previous attempts, and
+    + [Edueka](https://www.edureka.co/community/21051/how-to-exit-a-python-script-in-an-if-statement) - to set the if statement correctly inside a while loop, which I wasn't doing in my previous attempts at writing this bit of code, and
     + [Code Grepper](https://www.codegrepper.com/code-examples/python/os.execl%28sys.executable%2C+sys.executable%2C+%2Asys.argv%29) - to fully restart the game, although I also reinserted the grid list manually too to get the restart function to work correctly.

 ### Resources